 Loan Originators (Sponsors) On Crowdestate

 There are no loan originators on Crowdestate, as Crowdestate and the investors are acting as loan originators.
-The term sponsor means borrower.
-Why, i don’t know.
+The term sponsor means the borrower.
+Why, I don’t know.

 There are many different sponsors on Crowdestate.
 More or less 1 for every investment opportunity.